-The 23,559.2 sq. m (253,589 sq. ft.) of social housing floor area permitted on Parcel E will meet the guidelines as set out in the Social Housing Design and Technical Guidelines and deliver a range of unit types targeting 20% studio units, 30% one-bedroom units and 30% two-bedroom units and 20% three-bedroom units designed for families with children.
-Further, a minimum of 5% of units are to be wheelchair accessible.
+The 25,788.9 sq. m (277,589 sq. ft.) of social housing floor area permitted on Parcel E will meet the guidelines as set out in the Social Housing Design and Technical Guidelines and deliver a range of unit types targeting 20% studio units, 30% one-bedroom units and 30% two-bedroom units and 20% three-bedroom units designed for families with children.
+Further, a minimum of 5% of units are to be wheelchair accessible across all unit types.
 Design development in subsequent approval phases will seek to increase the family unit mix.